likudo/Unity-Log-Viewer/README.md

     1 - create reporter from menu (Reporter->Create) at first scene your game start.
     2 - then set the ” Scrip execution order ” in (Edit -> Project Settings ) of Reporter.cs to be the highest.

+### Version 1.9
+    - Migrated to New Input System

 ### Version 1.8
     - Add Copy to clipboard.
     - Merge Fix for Unity 2019.
     - Fix ReporterModificationProcessor is annoying.
     - Fix waste ram.

 ### Version 1.7
     - Add Save logs button( thanks for Ahmed Shbli ).